Basic course structure

 By default, students need to achieve a score of 80% to unlock the next module.
-The pass mark can be changed in the Admin account by going to Settings > Student > Miscellaneous > Pass Mark required and changing the score here.
+The pass mark can be changed in the Admin account by going to Settings within a student's account > General > Pass mark required and changing the score.

 Accuracy before speed